Water is life; Like air, we can not live without water. We always care about breathing fresh and pure air. But do we care about drinking pure water?

 So when you buy a water purifier, make sure installation and mounting brackets are coming free of cost.
-Also, watch out for the warranty norms and exclusions to not to face any issues later on.
+Also, watch out for the warranty norms and exclusions to as not to face any issues later on.

 8. After Sales Service

-Unfortunately, most of the Indian brands are notorious for giving after-sales service.
+Unfortunately, most Indian brands are notorious for giving after-sales service.
 Once they install the water purifier, their job is done.
 Even if you raise a service request, they will take their sweet time to respond to it.